vrynerson/bikesharing/README.md

 ## Overview of the analysis:

-Citi Bikes have been a successful transportation option in New York City for nearly the last decade.
+Citi Bikes have been a successful transportation option in New York City for the last decade.
 From the daily commute to out of town visitors, biking has shown itself to be a great way to get to where you need to be or explore the city.
-The analysis on data from August, 2018 in New York will help the client to convince investors that a bike-sharing program will be beneficial to the city of Des Moines, Iowa.
+The analysis on data from August 2019 in New York will help the client to convince investors that a bike-sharing program will be beneficial to the city of Des Moines, Iowa.

 ## Results:
 Description of each visualization.